gwisk/gradguide/README.md

    Then, re-iterate how your past experiences would help you be a productive member of their group!

+   This is where the background research you have done on each school becomes important.
+You want to demonstrate fit so mention what draws you to that school.
+As I just got done saying, talking about faculty and their projects are important!
+If there's anything else the school offers, mention it.
+It could be: a cool combined degree program, a new cool collaboration with other university, proximity to a national lab, a dedicated research center, and so on.

 10. Being concise is vital.
 This is definitely a lot to discuss in two pages.
 Your first draft will not be concise.
-90% of writing is in the editing.
+80% of writing is in the editing.
 I'll quote Kurt Vonnegut: "Have the guts to cut."

 11. If you have any publications, mention them and cite them to give the adcom an easy way to access them.

-12. If you can, prepare it in LaTeX, it's my belief that it looks a bit more professional and gives the document an air of finality and authority.
+12. If you can, prepare it in LaTeX, it looks a bit more professional and gives the document an air of finality and authority.
+But content matters so, so much more than presentation.

 13. Reuse your statement, and just change the last paragraph for each school.